olalid/esp32_EVSoCReader/README.md

 This code reads the 0x42, 0x46, and 0x5B PIDs.
 (Control module voltage, Ambient temperature, Hybrid battery pack remaining life).
 See [Wikipedia](https://en.wikipedia.org/wiki/OBD-II_PIDs) for more details on OBD2 PIDs.

 To transfer the information to your home automation it will try to conenct to a list of pre-programmed WiFi networks, and when it succeds it will transfer the information to a pre-programmed MQTT server.

+Note that the OBD2 interface typically only works when the vehcile is active (e.g. ignition on).
+So this means that the SoC will not update during charging.
+The code turns of WiFi when the vehicle is inactive to save some power.

 ## Compilation
 Download the [Arduino IDE](https://www.arduino.cc/en/software) and download this project to a folder on your computer.
 Install support for ESP32 in Arduino IDE by selecting the Tools->Board->Board Manager... from the menu, search for esp32 and install.